 Your postcode is one of the many things that can affect the price of your car insurance.

-There are lots of different bits of information about your postcode insurers will look at when working out your car insurance price.
+Insurers look at loads of different bits of information regarding your postcode when working out your car insurance price.

 Generally, this means it's more expensive to get car insurance if you live in a big city than if you live in the country.

-As well as the postcode you live in, insurers will base your price on whereabouts you keep the car overnight.
+As well as the postcode you live in, insurers will base your insurance price on where you keep your car overnight.

 Even if you were moving house from a "low-risk" postcode to a "high-risk" postcode, you still might get a cheaper policy if you'll be keeping your car in a garage overnight at your new address, rather than on the road.